ilenhanako/it-kid-book/C7_changi_terminal.md

 #Chapter 7: Changi Terminal
+Today we will explore about a special application in your computer , called **Terminal**

 _What is terminal in my MacBook?
 Are there any planes in my MacBook?_

 Unfortunately not.

-But why we call it terminal?
+_Why do we call it terminal?_

 Because same as Changi, in Terminal, an application (aeroplane) takes off.